-Rationale for Assumptions The information and analysis used in selecting each assumption that has a significant effect on thi actuarial valuation is shown in the July 1, 2016 through June 30, 2019 Actuarial Experience Study dated June 17, 2020 and retiree health assumptions letter dated September 15, 2020.
-Unless otherwise noted, all actuarial assumptions and methods shown below apply to both Tier 1 and Tie 3 members.
+Rationale for Assumptions The information and analysis used in selecting each assumption that has a significant effect on this actuarial valuation is shown in the July 1, 2016 through June 30, 2019 Actuarial Experience Study dated June 17, 2020 and retiree health assumptions letter dated September 21, 2021.
+Unless otherwise noted, all actuarial assumptions and methods shown below apply to both Tier 1 and Tier 3 members.
 These assumptions have been adopted by the Board.

+Economic Assumptions

-Economic Assumptions Net Investment Return 7.00%, net of administrative and investment expenses.
+Net Investment Return 7.00%, net of administrative and investment expenses.

 Payroll Growth: Inflation of 2.75% per year plus real "across the board" salary increases of 0.50% per year, used to amortize the UAAL as a level percentage of payroll.

 Salary Increase Inflation: 2.75%; plus additional 0.50% "across the board" salary increases (other than inflation); plus the following merit and promotional increases:

-Merit and Prom otion Increases
+notion Increases

 Service Rate (%)

 Less than 1 6.70

 1 - 2 6.50

-2-3 5.80
+2 - 3 5.80

-3-4 4.00
+3 - 4 4.00

 4 - 5 3.00

 5 - 6 2.20

 6 - 7 2.00

 7 - 8 1.80

 8 - 9 1.60

 9 - 10 1.40

 10 & Over 1.00

 Demographic Assumptions Post-Retirement Mortality Rates Healthy Members Pub-2010 General Healthy Retiree Headcount-Weighted Above-Median Mortality Tables with rates increased by 10% for males, projected generationally with the two-dimensional mortality improvement scale MP-2019.
-Disabled Members

-Pub-2010 Non-Safety Disabled Retiree Headcount-Weighted Mortality Tables with rate increased by 10% for males and decreased by 5% for females, projected generational the two-dimensional mortality improvement scale MP-2019.
+Disabled Members • Pub-2010 Non-Safety Disabled Retiree Headcount-Weighted Mortality Tables with rates increased by 10% for males and decreased by 5% for females, projected generationally with the two-dimensional mortality improvement scale MP-2019.
+Beneficiaries Pub-2010 Contingent Survivor Headcount-Weighted Above-Median Mortality Tables with rates increased by 10% for males and females, projected generationally with the two-dimensional mortality improvement scale MP-2019.
+The Pub-2010 mortality tables and adjustments as shown above reasonably reflect the mortality experience as of the measurement date.
+These mortality tables were adjusted to future years using the generational projection to reflect future mortality improvement between the measurement date and those years.

-Beneficiaries

-Pub-2010 Contingent Survivor Headcount-Weighted Above-Median Mortality Tables increased by 10% for males and females, projected generationally with the two-dime mortality improvement scale MP-2019.

-experience as of the e measurement date.
-These m s shown above reasonably refle ortality tables were adjusted to ty improvement between the m future years us